bitsmanent/scripts/README.md

 txthole
 -------
 Store and retrieve text stream.
+Superseded by [beans](//git.bitmanent.org/beans/log.html).
 Given the script is up and running, here's a sample usage:

 	$ echo Hello |nc your.host 2023
 	http://your.host/GmKwL